Paranormal Papers

 Baker had a penchant for the color purple, painting many parts of the building in his favorite color.
 He was also famous for wearing white linen suits and purple shirts.

-Fooling people into believing he was a doctor, he used the building to treat cancer patients, with people coming from all over in the hope that they would be cured.
+Fooling people into believing he was a doctor, he used the building to treat cancer patients, with people coming from all over, hoping they would be cured.
 Needless to say, a shocking number of people died.

-Although it didn’t relive its glory days, the building enjoyed a second lease of life as a hotel until 1967, when tragedy struck in the form of a fire which swept through the fourth floor of the south wing.
+Although it didn’t revive its glory days, the building enjoyed a second lease of life as a hotel until 1967, when a fire swept through the fourth floor of the south wing.

-The next 30 years saw the hotel being passed from owner to owner, with various renovation works being completed.
+The following 30 years saw the hotel being passed from owner to owner, with various renovation works being completed.

-In 1997, however, Marty and Elise Roenigk purchased the hotel and embarked upon a program of renovation designed to bring it back to its original splendor.
+In 1997 Marty and Elise Roenigk purchased the hotel and embarked upon a program of renovation designed to bring it back to its original splendor.
 They completed their project in 2002 at a cost of £5,000,000.

-The Crescent Hotel remains open to visitors – well, those who are brave enough to spend the night.
+The Crescent Hotel remains open to visitors – well, those brave enough to spend the night.

 Cases

-Staff and visitors have related all manner of strange experiences for which there do not seem to be any reasonable explanations.
+Staff and visitors have related all manner of paranormal experiences for which there do not appear to be any reasonable explanations.

 Michael

 Michael is the name given to the spirit alleged to frequent Room 218.
 Michael was one of the stonemasons who helped build the hotel.
-He fell to his death while working on the roof, falling all the way to the second floor.
+He fell to his death while working on the roof.

 Michael is said to be a mischievous spirit who plays with lights, doors, and the television, as well as pounding on the walls.

-Some people have said they saw hands coming out of the bathroom mirror and heard the cries of what sounds like a man falling.
+Some people have said they saw hands coming out of the bathroom mirror and heard the cries of what sounded like a man falling.

 “Dr.” Baker